prody/ProDy/doc/howtos/proteins/biomolt.rst

 Chain A from Biomolecule 3enl (3647 atoms; 1 coordinate sets, active set index: 0) Chain B from Biomolecule 3enl (3647 atoms; 1 coordinate sets, active set index: 0)

-You can use :class:`AtomGroup` instance *dimer* in anywhere you can use *monomer*.
+You can use :class:`prody.atomic.AtomGroup` instance *dimer* in anywhere you can use *monomer*.